krasserm/krasserm.github.io/_posts/2015-01-06-starting-a-new-blog-on-github-pages.md

 ---
-title: Starting A New Blog on Github Pages
+title: Starting a new blog on Github Pages
 layout: post
 comments: false
 author: "Martin Krasser"